COVID-19: Information regarding our operations

 Kaleido also refunds an amount matching ALL the sales charges at plan maturity.4 This is an exclusive advantage we are proud to offer you!

-An exclusive advantage: parenting support
+An exclusive advantage: family coaching

 Opening an RESP with Kaleido offers an additional advantage: family coaching!
 Kaleido is there to support parents every stage of their child’s journey towards post-secondary education.